 John Schneider wanted to leave a gift that would have a lasting impact on the natural world that he cares so deeply about, so he took the simple steps to include The Nature Conservancy in his will.
 Like John, when you make a gift through your estate to The Nature Conservancy, and let us know about your gift, you become a member of The Legacy Club—a special group of visionary supporters who have chosen to stand up for the future of the natural world.

-Growing up in lean times during World War II, John Schneider recalls that “Reduce, Reuse and Recycle”—the three Rs of resource conservation—was more than just a slogan—it was, he says, “a way of life.”
+Growing up in lean times during World War II, John Schneider recalled that “Reduce, Reuse and Recycle”—the three Rs of resource conservation—was more than just a slogan—it was, he says, “a way of life.”
 The son of newly settled immigrants, he and his six siblings learned to reduce consumption of food and fuel, recycle cooking oil and even reuse tea leaves to make the most of what was available.

-“I see so many dedicated people at the Conservancy, and I just resonate with them,” he says.
+“I see so many dedicated people at the Conservancy, and I just resonate with them,” he said.
 “It’s why I know that my bequest will be used wisely and for the betterment of all life on Earth.”

 Information that may interest you ...